 Aikido is performed by blending with the motion of the attacker and redirecting the force of the attack rather than opposing it head-on.
 Aikido is not a sport.
 It has no competition.
 The goal of Aikido training is not focused on the perfection of one step or skill, but rather improving a body of capabilities while strengthening the integrity of one’s character according to the rules of nature.

 The study of Aikido is physical building flexibility, endurance, and balance.
 Most students find the stress reduction a benefit, along with self-awareness/control, confidence, and the heightened the ability to focus.
 Aikido can be a very effective form of self-defense, but it is not the primary focus of Aikido.
 We strive for agatsu, greater control of ourselves through a unification of mind/body/spirit.

 The nature of Aikido training makes it accessible to all ages, genders, and physical skill levels.
 When repeatedly practiced, there is enhanced awareness in daily life, which is the highest form of self-defense.
 The dojo is an ideal place to deepen the understanding of human interaction, and to develop meaningful relationships.

 “To conduct oneself with awareness of the divine nature of those around us.
 To walk in the appreciation of the precious aspects of all life, with consideration for all.”

 The name Shindai was given to us by Saotome Sensei more than three decades ago.
 The name is taken from the Kojiki, the first written Japanese record of oral tradition.
 The word Shindai derives from this ancient tome describing a time when man and gods walked the earth together.
 Indistinguishable from one another in form, everyone lived together as if everyone was a god.
 Consideration, empathy, respect, honor, a nurturing nature, ethics, an attitude of chivalry, a strong spirit, all of these things were the nature and second nature of all.
 This is Shindai.

-Shindai Dojo is known, national and international, for the integrity of it’s program.
+Shindai Dojo is known, national and internationally, for the integrity of it’s programs and instruction.
 Our reputation in the greater Aikido community is held in high esteem in great part due to the quality of our teaching staff.